yramis/python_code_to_check_C/README.md

 # python_code_to_check_C

-This is a Time-dependent Coupled Cluster (CCSD or CC2) calculator.
+This is a time-dependent Coupled Cluster (CCSD or CC2) calculator.
 The converged CCSD and CC2 values have been checked against psi4.
-All individual T1, T2, L1, and L2 intermediate terms for CCSD and CC2 have been checked against code pulled psi4.
+All individual T1, T2, L1, and L2 intermediate terms for CCSD and CC2 have been checked against code pulled from psi4.
 The Fourier transform of the time-dependent simulation has peaks that correspond to an EOM-CC2 oscillator_strength calculation.